 The goal of the Portfolio Finder is to get you in the ballpark from a diversification perspective, but once you find a grouping of assets that seem interesting I recommend running them through other calculators that let you fine tune the percentages as you see fit.

 Won’t the recommended portfolios change if you study different timeframes?

-The Portfolio Finder looks at every possible start date to find the most consistent portfolios that met your long-term investing needs even in their worst possible times.
-So, like withdrawal rates, the reported numbers are completely independent of start date. /// More Info ///
+The Portfolio Finder looks at every possible start date to find the most consistent portfolios that met your long-term investing needs even in their worst possible years.
+So, like withdrawal rates, the reported numbers are completely independent of start date.

-Still, I absolutely recommend studying all portfolios from a broader perspective that accounts for even more timeframes and other important factors.
+Still, I absolutely recommend studying all portfolios from a broader perspective that accounts for other important factors including longer and shorter investing periods than the Portfolio Finder accounts for.
 The Heat Map and Portfolio Growth calculators are particularly helpful for visualizing returns uncertainty and identifying historical trends.
 Consider the Portfolio Finder a starting point in your research, not the final stop.

 Why did you choose 15-year periods?

 15 years is long enough to bypass any short-term market volatility that would make any volatile portfolio look bad.
 But it’s also short enough to get 30 periods to study that span the high inflation 70’s, the roaring 80’s and 90’s, and the tumultuous run starting in the early 2000’s.
 The variety of economic environments is critical to the analysis.

 In addition, for those interested in finding a retirement portfolio Michael Kitces has shown that 15-year real returns are also important metrics for long-term portfolio survivability.